BSD Security Assessment and Authorization (SAA)

 The BSD SAA process builds on our current tools for assessing departments including the BSD Cyber Security Policies and Standards, Cyber Security Assessment Tool (CSAT), Vulnerability Management and CIS-CAT.

-The Information System Owner uses the SAA Tool (MS Excel Workbook) to capture the required information needed to assess the associated security risk of deploying an information system within the BSD.
+The Information System Owner will complete a questionnaire in BSD ISO’s Governance Risk and Compliance tool, LockPath, to capture the required information needed to assess the associated security risk of deploying an information system within the BSD.

 Please use the following process for completing the Security Assessment and Authorization process for a BSD system supporting academic and research activities.

-Step 3 – A BSD ISO IT Cyber Risk Analyst will contact the information system owner to discuss the Data Gathering Form and request additional information if needed.
+- Step 3 – If additional information is required including supporting documents, dataflow diagrams, etc., a BSD ISO IT Cyber Risk Analyst will contact the information system owner to discuss the questionnaire and the additional information required.

-Step 5 – The IT Cyber Risk Analyst will perform a risk analysis of the SAA packaged submitted by the information system owner.
+- Step 4 – Using the information submitted, the IT Cyber Risk Analyst will perform a risk analysis of the system.

-Step 6 – After the risk analysis is completed, the IT Cyber Risk Analyst will work with the information system owner to develop a risk reduction plan.
+- Step 5 – After the risk analysis is completed, the IT Cyber Risk Analyst will schedule a call to discuss the findings with the information system owner and if necessary develop a risk reduction plan.

 Frequently Asked Questions